Osea Island

 Osea Island (Ōsgȳþes īeg, "Osyth's island"), formerly also Osey, is an inhabited island in the estuary of the River Blackwater, Essex, East England.
-It is approximately 380 acre in size and is connected to the north bank of the river by a causeway, covered at high water.
-The population of the Island is included in the civil parish of Heybridge.
+It is approximately 380 acre in size and is connected to the north bank of the river by a causeway that is covered at high water.
+The island's population is included in the civil parish of Heybridge.